How big is the terror risk in Europe, and from whom? – DW – 12/21/2023

 How big is the terror risk in Europe, and from whom?

 Anger is in the air in Europe.
-Across the political spectrum, observers see vitriol and prejudice burgeoning.
+Across the political spectrum, observers see burgeoning vitriol and prejudice.
 In the past two months, lone perpetrators have committed a trio of fatal terror attacks, claiming four lives in total.

 'Danger is real'